Bonnie’s Barn and House — McClellanville, South Carolina

 Today Bonnie’s Barn and House are the last buildings seen before crossing the South Santee River.
 The property, now for sale, is surrounded by protected wetlands and historic rice fields.
 It also sits near Hampton and Wedge plantations.

-More Pictures of Bonnie’s Barn and House
+More Pictures of Bonnie’s Barn

 Bonnie’s Barn and House Info